Thomas2-bot/maze_gen/README.md

 ## efficiency

 This generating-solving maze was typically tested with 300 by 300 mazes.
 Although it can handle larger ones, it is highly likely that they won't be displayed properly.
-Time generation for this size of maze is around 2 minutes, exporting to text file (can be found inside the export folder) is less than a second and solving takes a couple of seconds.
-Time generation could be much lower if only pygame would allow us to have more than 1250 frames.
+Time generation for this size of maze is around 2 seconds (acceleration by making more than one step each time through draw), exporting to text file (can be found inside the export folder) is less than a second and solving takes a couple of seconds.
 To test it, simply tweak somes constants in [constants.py](constants.py) and run [main.py](main.py).